tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client authentication is not available in the 0-RTT case.

 CertificateVerify
-: A signature over the value Hash(Handshake Context + Certificate)
+: A signature over the value Transcript-Hash(Handshake Context, Certificate)

 Finished
-: A MAC over the value Hash(Handshake Context + Certificate + CertificateVerify)
-using a MAC key derived from the base key.
+: A MAC over the value Transcript-Hash(Handshake Context, Certificate, CertificateVerify) using a MAC key derived from the base key.
 {:br}

-Because the CertificateVerify signs the Handshake Context + Certificate and the Finished MACs the Handshake Context + Certificate
-+ CertificateVerify, this is mostly equivalent to keeping a running hash of the handshake messages (exactly so in the pure 1-RTT cases).
-Note, however, that subsequent post-handshake authentications do not include each other, just the messages through the end of the main handshake.

 The following table defines the Handshake Context and MAC Base Key for each scenario: